Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions: Case-base neural network, metrics, hyperparameters and software

 \section{Case-base neural network, metrics, hyperparameters and software}

 }

-Case-base sampling is an alternative framework for survival analysis \citep{hanley2009}, which converts the total survival time into discrete person-moments.
-In this section, we detail how neural networks explicitly incorporate time as a feature while adjusting for the sampling bias in case-base sampled data and describe the metrics and hyperparameter selection procedure used to compare CBNN with other software packages.
+Case-base sampling is an alternate framework for survival analysis \citep{hanley2009}, which converts the total survival time into discrete person-time coordinates (person-moments).
+In this section, we detail how neural networks explicitly incorporate time as a feature while adjusting for the sampling bias in case-base sampled data; describe the metrics; and describe the hyperparameter selection procedure used to compare CBNN with other methods.
 An R package to use CBNN is available at \url{https://github.com/Jesse-Islam/cbnn}.
 The entire code base to reproduce the figures and empirical results in this paper is available at \url{https://github.com/Jesse-Islam/cbnnManuscript}.

 \hypertarget{case-base-sampling}{